 will, is if I just told you what I feel about this ‘Kick Ass’ movie.

-Well, for a start, let me just say that it is a good comic
+For a start, let me just say that it's a good comic

-Miller vibe about it, which just tantalises, perverts, and adheres to his
+Miller vibe, which just tantalises, perverts, and adheres to his

 satirical way of writing.

-girl swearing and shooting a gangster in the head is not everybody’s cup of
+girl swearing and shooting a gangster in the head may not be everybody’s cup of

 surprisingly good – Mark, surprisingly menacing – Chloë, surprisingly adorable